 - The fourth column asks you to compare the first column descriptors with the information and evidence you've provided in columns two and three.
-If you're satisfied that your school or school district is meeting the requirements set forth in the descriptor, then no gap exists between what should be present and what actually is present.
-On the other hand, if there are areas for which policies or practices are not present, or if you have no evidence or it is weak, then you have identified a gap.
+If you're satisfied that your school or school district is meeting the requirements set forth in the descriptor, then no differences exists between what should be present and what actually is present.
+On the other hand, if there are areas for which policies or practices are not present, or if you have no evidence or it is weak, then you have identified the area(s) of need.
 This information can be used to improve your gifted education plan.

 An example can be found at Sample Self-Assessment.
 The next step is to develop a Work Plan to address the area(s) of need.
 To obtain a fillable copy, go to Work Plan.
 Other sections of the DPI Gifted and Talented Education website provide guidance and support for completing and implementing the Work Plan.

 For questions about this information, contact Mark Schwingle (608) 267-9273